This cat spent 6 days alone in a Las Vegas hotel before anyone noticed

-LAS VEGAS (KLAS) — “Only in Vegas” is what a security officer at the Excalibur Hotel and Casino said when he saw a guest holding a cat that had just been found in her room.
+“Only in Vegas” is what a security officer at the Excalibur Hotel and Casino said when he saw a guest holding a cat that had just been found in her room.
 It was not, in fact, the guest’s cat.
+KTLA’s sister station KLAS reports.

 The adventure of the hotel cat began almost two weeks ago when, according to Lindsey Sanders, the woman who found the cat.
 Someone staying in this Excalibur room appeared to have lost their cat.
 Six days later, Sanders and her husband were woken up at 4 a.m. only to see a cat standing in their room.